 - Work on your ‘look’ – in person & online e.g. profile photos

 - Write out your positioning – title, bio, elevator pitch

 - Build your thought leadership with great content

-I regularly address these 10 points in keynotes, workshops and articles, and they are looked at in depth in my book on personal brand strategy due to come out very soon.
+I regularly address these 10 points in keynotes, workshops and articles, and they are looked at in depth in my book on personal brand strategy.

 Thanks to the AFA Perth committee for their invitation to present and their warm welcome.
 It was also a great pleasure to present in such a creative space as Paper Mountain in Northbridge – this made for a business networking event with a difference!